 2. Each illicit discharge has a unique frequency, composition, and mode of entry in the storm drain system.

 3. Illicit discharges are frequently caused when the sewage disposal system interacts with the storm drain system.
 A variety of monitoring techniques is used to locate and eliminate illegal sewage connections.
 These techniques trace sewage flows from the stream or outfall, and go back up the pipes or conveyances to reach the problem connection.

 4. Illicit discharges or other pollutants are produced from specific source areas and operations known as "generating sites".
 Knowledge about these generating sites can be helpful to locate and prevent non-sewage illicit discharges.
 Depending on the regulatory status of specific "generating sites", education, enforcement, and other pollution prevention techniques can be used to manage this class of illicit discharges.

 The Village of Evergreen Park requires an erosion control plan appropriate for each proposed development in incorporated Village areas.

 Runoff Creates Pollution

-Take a look and see how anything going down a street sewer can create contaminants; and how to avoid it.
+See how anything going down a street sewer can create contaminants; and how to avoid it (PDF)